Andrewmh71/colony-capstone/README.md

 **Important:** When you run PowerShell as Administrator, it starts in the `C:\Windows\System32` directory.
 To get back to your user folder, type:

-    cd ../..

-Then type:

-    cd Users\YOUR-NAME
+    cd ..\..\Users\YOUR-NAME-HERE\Desktop\colony-capstone\src\ColonyCounter

-Replace `YOUR-NAME` with your actual Windows username.
-From here, navigate to the folder where you cloned the project:
+> **Note:** Replace `YOUR-NAME-HERE` with your actual Windows user account name.

-    Example: cd Desktop\colony-capstone\src\ColonyCounter
+Then, set the execution policy by typing:

+    Set-ExecutionPolicy Unrestricted

+Press:

+    A

-Run the setup script:
+Then, run the setup script:

-    ./windows_dependencies.ps1
+    .\windows_dependencies.ps1

 This will:
 - Install Java, Python, and Maven